-Upfront cost for installation and long wait times for reimbursement processing also remain significant barriers for many of CC4A's target population.
+Installation cost also remain significant barriers for many of CC4A's target population.
 In response to the large number of public comments and participants that cannot install or use at-home vehicle charging, as of November 2020, CARB authorized the purchase of charging cards in lieu of EVSE installations.
 These pre-paid cards provide needed funds and flexibility for participants to fully use their new vehicle's electric technology.
 Each participating air district is developing the necessary plans and processes to incorporate this charging card option into their program.
 For example, Sacramento Metropolitan AQMD has contracted with EVGo and allocated funding to provide up to 300 charging cards for qualifying applicants.
 At least 219 eligible participants have already signed up for this program.
-However, even with this prepaid option, some participants still have difficulty locating a qualifying charging location due to the variety of different charging networks regionally and across the state.
-In response to this issue, CARB and the air districts are working to find avenues to access a broader range of charging networks such as unified charging cards or merchant-locked prepaid credit cards.
-CARB also continues to work with other agencies to expand public charging options that can then become available to CC4A participants.